timescale/docs/timescaledb/tutorials/aws-lambda/continuous-deployment.md

 After clicking "Create function", you have created a Lambda function called "lambda-cd".
 Remember the name of the function because later you'll need to reference this to configure the deployment file.

-## Create a new Github repository
+## Create a new GitHub repository

-Now let's create a new Github repository which contains the function code.
+Now let's create a new GitHub repository which contains the function code.

-1. Create a new Github [repository](https://github.com/new).
+1. Create a new GitHub [repository](https://github.com/new).
 ![lambda github repo](image url)
 2. On your computer, create a new project folder called `lambda-cd`:
 ```bash